nyx-project/vyhub-documentation/docs/guide/shop/payment_gateway.md

 1. [Create a Stripe account](https://dashboard.stripe.com/register) or log into your existing one.
 2. In the Stripe `Developers` settings, navigate to `API keys`.
 3. In your VyHub instance, create a Stripe payment gateway, insert your `Public Key` and `Private Key` and select your desired `Payment Methods`.
-4. Click save and edit the payment gateway again.
+4. Click `Create` and edit the payment gateway again.
 At the bottom, copy the `Webhook URL` to your clipboard.
 5. Back at the Stripe `Developers` settings, navigate to `Webhooks`.
 6. Click `Add (hosted) endpoint`, insert the copied URL to `Endpoint URL` and select `Latest API version`.
 Add the following events and click `Add endpoint`: